SabhaKandula/70-486/readme.md

   - choose between client-side and server-side processing;
   - design for scalability;
   - choose between ASP.NET Core and ASP.NET;
-    - in _core_ attribute routing is on by default, in _framework_ it must be explicitly enable
+    - in _core_ attribute routing is on by default, in _framework_ it must be explicitly enabled
-    - d
+    - `ViewData` is a dictionary, `ViewBag` is a `DynamicObject`.
+    - the *Razor* view engine treats `<text>literal value</test>` not as markup to render but as literal string, it this case the literal string "literal", it this case the literal string "literal".
+    - **tag helpers** are ASP.NET core only.
   - choose when to use .NET standard libraries

 - Design a distributed application
   - Design a hybrid application; plan for session management in a distributed environment; plan web farms; run Microsoft Azure services on-premises with Azure Pack; enable deferred processing through Azure features including queues, scheduled and on-demand jobs, Azure Functions, and Azure Web Jobs